 Our site may include links to other Websites whose privacy practices may differ from those of GrackleDocs.
 If you submit personal information to any of those sites, your information is governed by their privacy statements.
 We encourage you to carefully read the privacy statement of any Website you visit.

 We may update this privacy statement to reflect changes to our information practices.

 If we make any material changes we will notify you by e-mail (sent to the e-mail address specified in your account) or by means of a notice on this Site prior to the change becoming effective.
 We encourage you to periodically review this page for the latest information on our privacy practices.

 The security of your personal information is important to us.
 We follow generally accepted industry standards to protect the personal information submitted to us, both during transmission and once we receive it.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
 Therefore, we cannot guarantee its absolute security.

 All information flow, to and from our servers, are done over encrypted connections, using SSL.

 We utilize third party payment providers as a means for making purchases on our site.
 Their privacy statement and security practices will apply to your information.
 We encourage you to read that privacy statement before providing your information.

-When you decide that you would like to store your data with G Suite, it is then protected in a number of different ways.
+When you decide that you would like to store your data with Google, it is then protected in a number of different ways.
 This includes advanced phishing detection with the aid of machine learning, authentication with security key enforcement and also prevention of data leakage.